Pedagogy: Brazil

-In Denmark all pedagogues are educated at a series of national institutes for social educators located in all major cities.
-The education is a 3.5-year academic course, giving the student the title of a Bachelor in Social Education (Danish: Professionsbachelor som pædagog).

-It is also possible to earn a master's degree in pedagogy/educational science from the University of Copenhagen.
-This BA and MA program has a more theoretical focus compared to the more vocational Bachelor in Social Education.

 Hungary

 In Hungary, the word pedagogue (pedagógus) is synonymous with the teacher (tanár); therefore, teachers of both primary and secondary schools may be referred to as pedagogues, a word that appears also in the name of their lobbyist organizations and labor unions (e.g. Labor Union of Pedagogues, Democratic Labor Union of Pedagogues).
 However, undergraduate education in Pedagogy does not qualify students to become teachers in primary or secondary schools but makes them able to apply to be educational assistants.
 As of 2013, the six-year training period was re-installed in place of the undergraduate and postgraduate division which characterized the previous practice.